raaaaaven/ravenAddons/README.md

 # To-do list

-+ Change pre-existing timers to be based around ticks.

 + Create global dodge list using a repo system.

 + Expand !since to accept arguments and add `!since inq`, `!since chim` and `!since relic` while falling back